emsesp/docs/Home.md

 <!-- tabs:start -->

-#### **Version 3.0 for the ESP32**
+#### **Version 3 for the ESP32**

 **February 2021**

-We've come to the limit of the poor ESP8266 chip and without excessive hacking can't really add any more features.
-Version 2.2 will be the last major version and only smaller fixes and improvements will be made in subsequent 2.2.x versions.

-Version 3.0 is optimized for the ESP32 range of microcontrollers.

-You can find the latest ESP32 builds [here](https://github.com/emsesp/EMS-ESP32/releases/tag/latest).
+It looks like EMS-ESP has hit the physical limits of the ESP8266 in terms of CPU power and memory.
+To that end version 3 was created specifically using the ESP32 microcontroller architecture and will continue on as the main stream for all future developments.
+The ESP8266 can be easily swapped out for an ESP32 and compatible dev boards can be found for less than 5 euros.

+The good news is that with the dual CPU support and extended memory I was able to pack in many new features.
+Check out the [GitHub project page](https://github.com/emsesp/EMS-ESP32/blob/main/README.md) for a full list and grab the build from [here](https://github.com/emsesp/EMS-ESP32/releases/tag/latest).

 #### **Version 2.2 for the ESP8266**